 Following is a description of the valuation methodologies used for assets measured at fair value.

-Common stocks and stock fund: Valued at the closing price reported on the active market on which the individual securities are traded.
+Common stocks: Valued at the closing price reported on the active market on which the individual securities are traded.

-Mutual funds: Valued at the net asset value ("NAV") of shares held by the plan at year end.
+Mutual funds: Valued at the net asset value ("NAV") of shares held by the Plan at year end.